Yes I remember it well.

 During times of infertility, all we want is to finally hold our baby, to cuddle with the little joy and to imagine how marvelous it will be when it starts talking to us…

 But what we don’t know in times of infertility is what no one has warned us about and that is, how horrible the sleep deprivation will be once the baby arrives.

 My mom taught me nothing related to any sexual topic, unfortunately.
-She never even mentioned “soft” topics like getting my first period, simply nothing.
+She never even mentioned any “soft” topics like getting my first period or taking contraception.
+Simply nothing.

-Luckily I had many relatives as well as good friends and they covered topics from umbilical cord stump, to Mongolian spot in babies, to how to turn a boyfriend into a husband.
+Luckily I had many relatives as well as good friends and they talked to me about all kinds of important and less important things: from umbilical cord stump, to Mongolian spot in babies, to how to turn a boyfriend into a husband.

 So how come that no one ever said anything about sleep deprivation to me?